-A written report which demonstrates the ability to source and use relevant publicly available health and nutrition data and apply this critically to current public health issues in the UK, submitted in the first half of the module.
+- One will be a UK-related written assignment and will demonstrate the ability to find and use relevant health and nutrition data and apply this critically to a current public health issue.

 This will take place informally during teaching sessions and tutorials, and through formative quizzes.

-Written feedback within 3 weeks of submitting coursework, with the option of 1:1 face-to-face feedback within 4 weeks.
+Written feedback within 3 weeks of submitting coursework, with the option of individual verbal feedback following this.

-- To review the important strategies for design, planning and evaluation of PHN initiatives, related to UK population and policy
+- To review the important strategies for design, planning and evaluation of Public Health Nutrition (PHN) initiatives, related to UK population and policy

 - To explore examples of where such strategies are being implemented locally and nationally